 Latest figures show that 57 transport workers in London have died from Covid-19.

-RMT has also made other safety demands.
-And our unions should also take up a political fight for an expanded vaccination programme.
-It’s right that more vulnerable people are prioritised, but an expanded programme could also expand prioritisation by extending it to frontline, public-facing workers.
+Our unions should also take up a political fight for an expanded vaccination programme.
+It's right that more vulnerable people are prioritised, but an expanded programme could also expand prioritisation by extending it to frontline, public-facing workers.